-- Chicago Manual of Style - Merriam-Webster Online Dictionary: merriam-webster.com - American Heritage Dictionary, College Edition
+- AP Stylebook - Merriam-Webster Online Dictionary: merriam-webster.com - American Heritage Dictionary, College Edition

 But sometimes, we diverge.
 Those divergences are largely what this guide covers, along with some notes on often confusing grammar and punctuation situations.

 INCLUDED IN THESE GUIDELINES: